 · Have a grab-and-go emergency kit (a “bug out bag”) as well as at least one-week’s supply of food

 · Know where to bounce to.
-Look at this evacuation map now…not then.
+Look at the evacuation map now…not then

 · Do not return to low-lying areas to gather belongings after waves recede.
 Emergency officials will let you know when it is safe